Labor and Employment

 Our attorneys are equipped to handle issues that may arise under the Fair Labor Standards Act and state wage and hour statutes and regulations.
-Additionally, the Labor and Employment practice of Frost Brown Todd assists clients regarding prevailing wage issues that arise on federal and state construction projects.
+Additionally, we assist clients regarding prevailing wage issues that arise on federal and state construction projects.

-- Tip-pooling by employees in the restaurant industry; and
+- Tip-pooling by employees in the restaurant industry.

 - Prevailing wage claims by state agencies and interested parties.

 In addition to defending wage and hour litigation, our lawyers can help employers avoid future litigation by developing proactive litigation avoidance initiatives.

 Non-Competes and Trade Secrets

 Frost Brown Todd has a subgroup, made up of lawyers from the Labor and Employment, Litigation, and Intellectual Property Groups, that focuses on unfair competition counseling and litigation.
 These attorneys are regularly involved in counseling and litigation regarding non-compete agreements and trade secrets.

 Our attorneys have litigated dozens of injunction hearings to enforce and defeat non-compete agreements.
 We are the lawyers who helped establish the contours of a “trade secret” after the Uniform Trade Secrets Act was adopted.
 In addition, much of our practice is devoted to helping employers avoid litigation through drafting non-compete agreements and advising companies about how to protect their trade secrets.

 Affirmative Action and Government Contractor Compliance